 A customized printout can be provided which can have up to 6 header lines and 6 footer lines.
-It is also possible to exclude some main menu items on the printout.
+It is also possible to include or exclude each main menu item on the printout.
 If any customizing of the printout is required discuss this with the distributor.